MathieuandSpheroidalWaveFunctions/complex_prolate_swf/readme.txt

   spheroidal radial functions of the second kind and their first derivatives,' Quart.
 Appl.
 Math.
 62 (2004), 493-507.

-  A manuscript describing the methods used in cprofcn will be written and submitted to arXiv.org.
+  I plan to write a manuscript describing the methods used in cprofcn and submit it to arXiv.org.
 In the meantime the user may want to look at the article 'Calculation of oblate spheroidal wave functions with complex argument,' available at arXiv.org, identifier 2009.01618, August 2020.
 Some of the methods used in cprofcn were